Allegra McKenzie for “This Monstrous Heart”

 The winner of the RBC Bronwen Wallace was announced on June 8, 2016, at an event in the Royal Conservatory of Music in Toronto.
 The finalists were selected by a jury composed of Eden Robinson, Johanna Skibsrud, and Michael V. Smith.

 Along with featured works of past years’ finalists, this year's nominated short fiction is available for free download exclusively on iBooks at iTunes.com/BronwenWallace.

 About the Award

 The RBC Bronwen Wallace Award is open to writers under the age of 35 and unpublished in book form.
-Alternating each year between poetry and short fiction, the 2015 award was given for an exceptional work of poetry.
+Alternating each year between poetry and short fiction, the 2016 award will be given for an exceptional short story.
 The $5,000 award is supported by the RBC Emerging Artists Project, which invests in developing artists to help build their professional careers.

 In its 20 year history, the RBC Bronwen Wallace Award has distinguished 69 young writers with a nomination and many have gone on to receive literary acclaim.
-Past winners include Michael Crummey, Stephanie Bolster, Alissa York, Sonnet L’Abbe, Alison Pick, Jeramy Dodds, Marjorie Celona, Garth Martens, and most recently, Erin Frances Fisher.
+Past winners include Michael Crummey, Stephanie Bolster, Alissa York, Sonnet L’Abbe, Alison Pick, Jeramy Dodds, Marjorie Celona, Garth Martens, and most recently, Alessandra Naccarato.